vandithavb/Data_Analysis_Projects/Restaurant Order Analysis/readme.md

 ## Conclusion

-This analysis reveals valuable insights into menu item popularity, order patterns, and customer spending behaviors.
+This analysis reveals valuable insights into menu item popularity, order patterns, and customer spending behaviours.
 The results can guide decision-making in pricing, menu adjustments, inventory planning, and targeted marketing strategies.